Jarn/jarn.mkrelease/README.txt

     Do not checkin modified files from the sandbox.

 ``-T, --skip-tag``
-    Do not tag the release in subversion.
+    Do not tag the release in SCM.

 ``-S, --skip-scp``
-    Do not scp the release to dist-location.
+    Do not upload the release to dist-location.

 ``-D, --dry-run``
     Dry-run; equivalent to ``-CTS``.

 ``-K, --keep-temp``
     Keep the temporary build directory.

+``--svn, --hg, --git``
+    Select the SCM type.
+Only required if the SCM type cannot be guessed from the argument.

+``-p, --push``
+    Push local changes upstream.

 ``-s, --sign``
     Sign the release with GnuPG.